Nikhilesh7111/Python-Calculator/README.md

 1. Clone the repository to your local machine.
 2. Ensure Python is installed on your system.
 3. Navigate to the project directory.
-4. Run the script `python_calculator.py` from your command line or Python IDE.
+4. Run the script `python_calculator.ipynb` from your command line or Python IDE.

 ## Usage
 Upon running the application, users will be prompted to enter the numbers and select the desired arithmetic operation.
 The calculator will then display the result of the calculation.